Dhairyam (2005 film)

 Dhairyam is a 2005 Indian Telugu-language romantic action drama film directed by Teja.
 It stars Nithiin and Raima Sen in the lead roles.
 The film released on 12 February 2005.

 Plot

-Seenu, is the son of Bonala Bikshapati, a corporation garbage lorry driver.
+Seenu is the son of Bonala Bikshapati, a corporation garbage lorry driver.
 A college student, his only objective in life is to have fun with his friends.
 He falls in love with Mallika, the daughter of millionaire Somalinga Raju.
-An enraged Somalinga Raju sends Seenu to jail.
+An enraged Raju conspired to have Seenu sent to jail.
 How Seenu and Mallika reunite forms the rest of the story.

 Production

 It was reported in 2002 that Teja would produce and direct a film called Dhairyam with Nithin.
 The film was launched on 22 February 2004 on the day of Teja's birthday at Annapurna Studios.
 The film was reported to be a remake of the Tamil-language film Sullan (2004).

 Soundtrack

 The music was composed by Anup Rubens and released by Aditya Music.